Karl von Zois

 Karl von Zois zu Laibach (18 November 1756 – 29 October 1799) was a Carniolan amateur botanist and plant collector.
-Von Zois was described as a "country gentleman".
 He is best known today as the namesake of zoysiagrass, which was named by Carl Ludwig Willdenow in 1801.
 The bellflower Campanula zoysii is also named after him.

+Karl von Zois was born in Ljubljana and baptized Carolus Philippus Eugenius Zoiss.
 The Zois family was of Lombard origin; Karl's father was Michelangelo Zois (1694–1777), a merchant who married a Carniolan noblewoman, and was nobilitated in 1739.
 The family was based in Ljubljana (Laibach).
 His brother was the natural scientist and patron of the arts Sigmund Zois.